hellgrenj/hulken/README.md

 Hulken is a small tool for simple stress testing of web applications.
 It can be required and used in your code but it can also be used as a stand-alone command line tool.
 When executed from the command line you get some nice output and when executed from within your code you get callbacks with stats.
-*Hulken is Swedish for 'The Hulk'*
+Hulken is Swedish for The Hulk.

 ##Installation
 when used as a lib in your app/build script install it locally